-Shawn Renee Lent moves this world as both a program manager and a social practice dance artist, with experience from a field in Bosnia to a children’s cancer hospital in revolutionary Egypt.
+Shawn Renee Lent moves this world as a social practice dance artist, program manager, writer, non-profit arts consultant, dance educator, and facilitator, with experience from a field in Bosnia to a children’s cancer hospital in revolutionary Egypt.
 Her work is investigating embodied peace, diplomatic innovation, and the arts as a conduit for critical social intervention.

-- Lead of Dance Peace, an initiative creating dance and music education opportunities for Syrian refugees alongside their diverse neighbors in Chicago [Dance Peace was recently featured on PBS P.O.V.]
-Dance Peace is a fiscally-sponsored project of Fractured Atlas and donations are tax-deductible.
+- Lead of Dance Peace, an initiative creating dance education opportunities for refugee children and teens alongside their diverse neighbors in Chicago [Dance Peace was featured on PBS P.O.V. and Atlantic Media]

 Shawn served as the EducationUSA Egypt Advising Coordinator at AMIDEAST Cairo (through the U.S. Department of State) 2013-2015, receiving an award from the ambassador which is a rare honor for a non-embassy employee.
 She is honored to have been a U.S. Fulbright Scholar to Egypt 2012-2013, a United Nations Alliance of Civilizations International Fellow, and the 2014 Commencement Speaker for Millikin University.
-From 2006-2012, she served as Arts Integration Program Specialist for Columbia College Chicago’s Center for Community Arts Partnerships, and from 2015-2017 she was a writer and Alliance Building Lead for the think tank and online publication Createquity.
+From 2006-2012, she served as Arts Integration Program Specialist for Columbia College Chicago’s Center for Community Arts Partnerships, and from 2015-2017 she was a writer and Alliance Building Lead for the think tank and online publication Createquity and, from 2017-2019, an editing contributor for the Clyde Fitch Report.

 Shawn creates dance experiences that haven’t before existed in the world, and is becoming an artist on her own terms.
-Her recent works include collaboration on Global Water Dances – Flint MI 2017, years of arts programming at 57357 Children’s Cancer Hospital of Egypt, and a project through SUNY Purchase bringing dance conservatory students into dance activism in Yonkers.
-She has spoken about her practice while a panelist/presenter at the University of Maryland, Brigham Young University, Hope College, Georgetown University, Universal Exposition Milan, Dance + Social Justice Conference at NYU, and TEDx Shibin El Kom.
+Her recent works include collaboration on Global Water Dances – Flint MI 2017, years of arts programming at 57357 Children’s Cancer Hospital of Egypt, and a project through SUNY Purchase bringing dance conservatory students into dance activism in Yonkers (example videos available here).
+She has spoken about her practice while a panelist/presenter at the University of Maryland, Brigham Young University, Hope College, Chapman University, Columbia College Chicago, German Mission to the United Nations, Universal Exposition Milan, Dance + Social Justice Conference at NYU, and TEDx Shibin El Kom.
 In 2013, her blog post Am I a Dancer Who Gave Up? went viral.

 IN THE WORDS OF OTHERS…